paylogic/developer.paylogic.com/content/articles/settei.rst

 Conclusion
 ##########

-:code:`settei` makes it very easy and intuitive to introduce a new environment configuration, e.g. for a live environment, where settings usually differ a lot from those used during development.
-Inheritance between different environments provides this modularity and extensibility that we were in need of.
+:code:`settei` is a package, which bases its implementation on the concept of entry points from setuptools, to provide a maintainable way of creating configuration settings. :code:`settei` makes it very easy and intuitive to introduce a new environment configuration, e.g. for a live environment, where settings usually differ a lot from those used during development.
+Setting inheritance, which is accomplished using by dependency injection, provides this modularity and extensibility we were in need of.